Enzzx/receitas-de-pote/README.md

-# RecipesBook
+# receitas-de-pote

-recipes book is a web app where you can save and search for recipes and make shopping lists
+receitas-de-pote is a web site where you can save and search for recipes and news of the word of gastronomy

 ## languages used:
 * React/Typescript